 Between January and September, the MCAT is around 25 times annually.
 At least a month after the date of each test, results are typically made public.

-The MCAT Sections cost $310 during AAMC’s regular registration period, but they rise if you register after that time or need to reschedule.
+The MCAT Sections cost $310 during AAMC’s regular registration period, but the fee rises if you register after that time or need to reschedule.

 There are 53–59 questions in each MCAT section.
 Each question is worth about two points on average.
 While some MCAT questions are distinct, the majority are passage-based.